 The continued availability of the monitoring sites throughout the duration of monitoring;

 Current management practices and possible changes to those practices over the duration of monitoring.

+Any potential change of the monitoring site beyond the receiving environment due to intended or unintended release or natural movement of the LMO under consideration and its genetic components.

+Unintended dissemination and establishment of the LMO outside the original/intended receiving environment

 4. Reporting of monitoring results (“how to communicate?”)